MrDatastorage/react-native-data-forms/README.md

 ```

 **Step 2:**
-This library has a few peer dependencies you need to have installed in order to use all input types
+This library has a few peer dependencies you need to have installed in order to use all input types.
+Feel free no to install the ones of the input types you don't use.

 - For most: `yarn add react-native-vector-icons` (Or use @expo/vector-icons)
 - For `date`: `yarn add react-native-date-picker`